 We have incurred net losses from time to time.
-We incurred net losses of \$130,000 in fiscal 2011 and incurred net losses of \$406,000 in the first three quarters of fiscal 2014.
+We incurred net losses of \$130,000 and \$7,110,000 in fiscal 2011 and fiscal 2014, respectively, and incurred a net loss of \$4,875,000 in the first quarter of fiscal 2015.
 We have been growing our number of clients rapidly, and as we do so, we incur significant sales and marketing, services and other related expenses.
-Our profitability will depend in significant part on our obtaining sufficient scale and productivity that the cost of adding and supporting new clients does not outweigh our revenues.
+Our profitability will be significantly influenced by our ability to attain sufficient scale and productivity to achieve recurring revenues that are sufficient to support the incremental costs to obtain and support new clients.
 We intend for the foreseeable future to continue to focus predominately on adding new clients, and we cannot predict when we will achieve sustained profitability, if at all.
 We also expect to make other significant expenditures and investments in research and development to expand and improve our product offerings and technical infrastructure.
 In addition, as a public company, we will incur significant legal, accounting and other expenses that we do not incur as a private company.
 These increased expenditures will make it harder for us to achieve and maintain profitability.
 We also may incur losses in the future for a number of other unforeseen reasons.
 Accordingly, we may not be able to maintain profitability, and we may incur losses for the foreseeable future.